aryamanwarkari7-hub/AryamanBMS/README.md

 }
 ```

 If `Attendance:WeeklyOffDays` is not configured, Sunday is treated as the default weekly off.
-Office holidays can be configured through `Attendance:OfficeHolidays` and are also supported through manually marked `H` attendance records.
+Office holidays can still be configured through `Attendance:OfficeHolidays`, but the primary holiday source is now the Holiday Register (`TableHoliday`).
+Manually marked `H` attendance records are also respected.

 Notification reminder timing: